Relative Error of Scaled Poisson Approximation via Stein's Method: Main Results and Implications

-We apply a scaled Poisson approximation to $S$ as introduced in~\eqref{eqn:PoisApprox} such that the first two moments are matched.
-That is, $S$ is approximated by a Poisson random variable $A_{k\mu}$ scaled by $\frac{1}{k}$, where $k = \frac{\mu}{\sigma^2}$.
-Since $k$ is in general not integer-valued, a more rigorous way to represent the approximation is:
+We consider a scaled Poisson approximation to $S$, i.e. $S\approx_d \frac{1}{\beta} A_{\beta\mu}$, as introduced in~\eqref{eqn:PoisApprox}.
+It can be easily verified that the first two moments of $S$ are matched by that of the approximation.
+We focus on deriving moderate derivations results on the relative error of the tail distributions.